PokemonAutomation/ComputerControl/Wiki/SetupGuide/Controllers/Controller-ESP32-S3.md

   5. Release the `BOOT` button.

 If neither solution works:
- - Try a different USB port.
+ - Try a different USB port on your computer.
  - Try putting a USB2 hub between the computer and the ESP32-S3.
+ - Make sure the correct USB port on the ESP32-S3 is connected to the computer.
+Connect the "COM"/"UART" side to your computer.
+The ports may be labeled on the board's underside.
+The port labeled as "OTG" should not be connected to your computer.

 If nothing works, you are not alone!
 This is a common problem with ESP32 boards.
  - Further reading: https://www.reddit.com/r/esp32/comments/11awl5h/a_fatal_error_occurred_failed_to_connect_to_esp32/